On a Possible Giant Impact Origin for the Colorado Plateau: Origin of the Impactor

-The period of the largest extinction events on Earth is approximately the same as the period that the Solar System encounters a Galactic spiral density wave arm or spur\footnote{This assumes the Milky Way has a two-armed spiral structure.
-There are also spurs between the major arms, which may account for the minor peaks in the extinction plot.
-The minor peaks of the extinction plot may also be related to the Sun's periodic crossing of the Galactic plane in the vertical direction.
-Using a pattern speed for the Galactic spiral structure of $\Omega_p = 13.5 km/sec/kpc$, and the circular speed of stars at the Solar neighborhood of $\Omega = 220 km/sec/8.5kpc$, we obtain (for two-armed spiral) that $2 (\Omega - \Omega_p) = 2 \pi / 250 Ma$, or that the spiral-crossing period is similar to the Galactic Year at the Solar radius.}.
-These facts lend support to the idea that the Galactic environment might have provided periodic sources of impactors to power both the major extinction events, as well as plate-tectonic cycles, on Earth.
-Solar-System giant planets, such as Venus, might have experienced similar giant impact event as well, since Venus is known to have a young crust of around 500 million years.
+In what follows, we show that the approximate period of 250 million years for Earth's major tectonic and extinction events in the Phanerozoic and late Precambrian, is similar to the present period that the Solar System encounters a Galactic spiral density wave arm or spur.
+We assume that the Milky Way has a two-armed spiral structure (Fux 1997, 1999 and the references there in), which is common along all of the observed disk galaxies (the occasionally reported 4-armed spiral structure for our Galaxy may simply have counted the inter-arm spurs as major spiral arms, or else have counted the response of the gas to a two-arm spiral potential forcing, and these spurs could lead to the minor peaks in the extinction/tectonic event plot.
+Other peaks of the extinction plot may also be related to the Suns periodic crossing of the Galactic plane in the vertical direction).
+Using a pattern speed for the Galactic spiral structure of $\Omega_p = 13.5$ km/sec/kpc, and the circular speed of stars at the Solar neighborhood of $\Omega = 220 km/sec/8.5kpc$ (assuming the Sun's location in the Galaxy is 8.5 kpc from the Galactic Center, and its circular speed around the center of the Galaxy is 220 km/sec, Binney and Tremaine 2008), we obtain (for two-armed spiral) that $2 (\Omega - \Omega_p) = 2 \pi / 250 Ma$, or that the spiral-crossing period is similar to the Galactic Year at the Solar radius.
+These facts lend support to the idea that the Galactic environment might have provided periodic sources of impactors to power both the major extinction events, as well as major plate-tectonic events, on Earth.
+Other Solar-System giant planets might have experienced similar giant impact events as well.
+For example, Venus is known to have a young crust of around 500 million years, and its spin is in the opposite direction to its orbital motion.
+Another well-known example is Uranus, which has its spin axis tilted 90 degrees from the plane of the Solar System (which is itself roughly aligned with the plane of Galactic rotation).
+Mars and Saturn have moderate levels of spin-axis tilt, similar in amount to the tilt of Earth's spin axis.